fwood9/AI-Text-Analytics-Group-Project/README.md

 ## Project Overview
 The goal of our project is to evaluate different models’ respective abilities of mapping images of dice to a natural language description of them.
 The projects pipeline is split up into four distinct phases: data generation -> text representation -> CNN training -> evaluation and comparison.
 We synthetically create 6000 scenes of die with varying colours, sizes and face values to test different text representations (One-hot, TF-IDF and SBERT) and CNN architectures (custom CNN trained from scratch, ResNet-18 and EfficientNet-B0).

-## Dataset
-The dataset is generated automatically using a custom script.
-It includes variations in:
-- Number of dice (1–3)
-- Dice values (1–6)
-- Colour, size, and rotation

-The dataset is split into training, validation, and test sets.

 ## Project Structure
 - Data_generation.ipynb: generate images and corresponding text descriptions
 - finished_notebook.ipynb: main experiment pipeline - Note to marker: Please download the .ipynb file as Git desktop won't show the script due to the size of the output.